GRAND UNVEILING: GOLF VISTA HEIGHTS EXQUISITELY CRAFTED BY LONDON GATE AND EXCLUSIVELY MANAGED BY GOLDEN BRIDGE

 - City Fajr Shuruq Duhr Asr Magrib Isha

-Golden Bridge and London Gate proudly announce a strategic collaboration for the launch of Golf Vista Heights.
-An exquisite residential marvel set amidst the iconic Dubai Sports City, meticulously developed by London Gate and exclusively managed by Golden Bridge.
+Golden Bridge and London Gate proudly announce a strategic collaboration for the extraordinary masterpiece Golf Vista Heights.

 Golf Vista Heights will officially launch at the Golden Bridge sales center on Wednesday, February 7ᵗʰ.
 The event will showcase show apartments, captivating displays, and interactive model, offering an immersive preview of the project's innovative design and world-class amenities.